NaturailyShopify/Naturaily-netlify/_posts/2019-08-20-how-to-increase-your-effectiveness-productivity-tools-for-devs.md

 ---
-title: How to increase your effectiveness?
-Productivity tools (not only) for devs
+title: How to Increase Your Effectiveness?
+Productivity Tools (Not Only) for Devs
 description: >-
   Using tools is necessary for us to be more productive as well as more effective.
 It isn’t about a tool in general, but the right one.